 As your family file grows larger, it becomes harder to keep track of everyone.
 Use your genealogy software’s tools to search by name, date, place and other criteria.

-• Family Tree Maker: Select Find Individual from the Edit menu.
+Family Tree Maker: Select Find Individual from the Edit menu.
 This rudimentary tool searches the date, place and description fields for only one fact type at a time.
 Click on the Name button, select a fact type and enter a value in the blank.
 For example, select Military Service and enter Civil War.
-Click on the Find button and you’ll get a list of matching persons.
-Highlight a name and click the Go To button to go to that person.
+Click Enter, and you’ll get a list of matching persons.
+Highlight a name and click the Locate in the Tree to that person.

-To find text anywhere in names, places, notes, sources, media, to-do items and research logs, select Find Everywhere from the Search menu.
+RootsMagic: The Search tab makes it easy to find specific people in your file.
+The default person search lets you add criteria for given name, surname, birth year and death year.
+Click the magnifying glass with the plus sign for Person Search — Advanced, which allows you to add several additional criteria.
+To find text anywhere (e.g., in names, places, notes, sources, media), select the magnifying class with the star (or the Find Everywhere search field at the top-right of most screens).
 For example, enter gold in the first search box, select And on the second line and enter mine in the box to find both terms anywhere in your file.

 It’s easy to forget research tasks that occurred to you while you were doing something else, or lose the name of the book you need to get from the library.
 You can use your software to organize your genealogy to-dos.

-• Legacy Family Tree: In any view, right-click on a name and select Edit to open the Individual’s Information window.
-You’ll see seven icons to the right of the Surname box.
-Click on the second one from the right, which looks like a to-do list.
+Legacy Family Tree: In any view, right-click on a name and select Edit to open the Individual’s Information window.
+You’ll see nine icons to the right of the Given Name box.
+Click on the third one from the right, which looks like a to-do list.
 Select either Individual To-Dos or General To-Dos from the drop-down list and hit the Add button to create a new task.
 You can organize tasks by category and place, and set reminders.

 Bring your family tree to life and add evidence of your research finds by attaching photos, digitized records, sound and video files to events and sources in your family file.
 You could attach a JPG photo of a gravestone or a PDF file of a census record so you can immediately refer to that source.
 Usually these attachments can’t be included in reports, but you can view or listen to them.
 Double-click on a media file to open it with whatever program is associated with that file type.

-• Family Tree Maker: To attach a media file to a fact, go to the People workspace and click on the Person tab, then click on the fact to highlight it.
-In the Information pane on the right, select the Media tab.
+- To attach a media file to a fact, go to the People workspace and click on the Person tab, then click on the fact to highlight it.
+In the information pane on the bottom, select the Media tab.
 Click on the down arrow to the right of New, and select either Add New Media or Link to Existing Media.
-(If you don’t see the Media tab there, click Options and select Show Fact Media.)

-To attach a media file to a source, select Manage Sources from the Edit menu.
-Select a source and click Edit, then click the Media tab.
+- To attach a media file to a source, select Sources from the main menu.
+Select a source, then click the Media tab.
 Then you can Attach New Media or Link to Existing Media.

-To attach a media file to a source citation, highlight a fact, then look in the editing pane and select the Sources tab.
+- To attach a media file to a source citation, highlight a fact in Person view, then look in the editing pane and select the Sources tab.
 To open the Edit Source Citation window, either double-click on the source or click on it once and then click on the pencil icon.
 Click on the Media tab and then either Attach New Media or Link to Existing Media to select a file that’s already been added to your tree.

-To attach a media item to a master source or source citation, open an Individual’s Information window and click the books icon to open the person’s Assigned Sources.
-Highlight a source and select the Pictures tab below.
-Then you can attach a media item to the master source or the source detail.
+- To attach a media item to a source citation, open an Individual’s Information window and click the books icon to open the person’s Assigned Sources.
+Highlight a source and click Edit Detail > Media > Add Media.

-• RootsMagic: To attach a media item to a fact, open the Edit Person window.
-Click in a fact’s media column (the one headed by a camera icon) to attach a media item to the fact.
-When a media item is attached to a fact, a green check mark appears in the fact’s media column.
+- To attach a media item to a fact, open the Edit Person window.
+Highlight the desired fact, then either click the in the Media column (the camera icon) or click Media under Fact Items.
+Click Add Media to either add a new file or select from files you’ve already uploaded.
+When a media item is attached to a fact, a camera icon appears in the fact’s media column.